bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### SSM

 If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), you can use SSM Command Documents to update your Bottlerocket nodes.

+**Important:** when using the SSM instructions below to update Bottlerocket nodes, workloads will NOT be drained from the node before the reboot (unlike when using Brupop, for example).

 #### SSM Command Document: Update Bottlerocket